avehtari/BDA_course_Aalto/exercises/ex5_rubric.md

 ### Q5 - 1 point

-Are the starting points for the chains reported?
+Are the starting points or the mechanism how they are generated reported?

 - No
 - Yes

 ### Q6 - 1 point

-Is the warm-up/burn-in length reported?
+Is the warm-up length reported?

 - No
 - Yes

 ### Q7 - 1 point

-Is the number of samples per chain reported?
+Is the number of draws per chain reported?

 - No
 - Yes